brittonlaroche/Oracle-Confluent-MongoDB/README.md

 https://docs.confluent.io/cloud/current/connectors/single-message-transforms.html

-The problem is that the JDBC connector cannot determine the correct undelying datatypes from the view description.
+The problem is that the Oracle JDBC connector cannot determine the correct undelying datatypes from the view description.
 We have to create a materialized view... or we have to cast the ORDER_TOTAL column as a NUMBER(10,2) in order to not lose precision.

+## Fixing the Oracle JDBC Connector

 ```sql
 cast(c.order_total as number(10,2) )